The Gorilla in the Room

 Researchers at Harvard Medical School once asked 24 board-certified radiologists to examine a series of CT scans for lung nodules.
 These were experts.
 The best in the world.
 Trained to spot smallest shadows.

 In the final scan, the researchers inserted an image of a gorilla.
-Not a subtle one.
-This gorilla was 48 times larger than the average nodule they were hunting for.
-Shaking its fist and impossible to miss.
+48 times larger than the average nodule they were hunting for.
+Shaking its fist.
+Impossible to miss.

 Twenty of the twenty-four missed it completely.